-Eight point four years ago, I was a naive, geeky, 15 year old girl.
-My brother introduced me to a website, and its front page was a piece of writing that made me laugh.
+Eight point four years ago, I was a naive, geeky, teenage girl.
+My sibling introduced me to a website, and its front page was a piece of writing that made me laugh.
 While that piece of writing left the site fairly rapidly (culled in the days of "earn your bullshit"), the fondness I first felt for this place has remained.
 Eight point four years later, with high school done, three degrees, various relationships, and the beginning of my career behind me, I can't imagine how much different my life would have been without this place.
 It is to E2 that I credit my remarkably non-emo teenage years and my sanity during exams.
 This place and its users shaped my personality, and I feel blessed to have been (and to still be) a part of its evolution.

 Listen, E2: I still can't claim to understand you.
 I don't know what makes you tick, be it some of the most generous outpourings of love that this world has seen, or some of the most catty or heartbreaking moments in internet history.
 I've always tried to remain a fairly impartial observer to both sides, largely because of my love of privacy, and partially because I'm a hopeless idealist.
 I've never tried to leave this site.
 I can't imagine I ever will, for as long as it exists.
 This three dimensional type of writing is by far my favourite forum.